SeedTactics/fms-insight/docs/client-efficiency.md

 The tool replacement chart shows data about tool replacements over the month.
 Each tool is shown with the number of replacements, average usage at replacement, and average count at replacement.
-These numbers are approximate if a tool replacement happpens during a cycle, since we do not know the exact time of the replacement.
+These numbers are approximate if a tool replacement happens during a cycle, since we do not know the exact time of the replacement.
 Each tool also shows a graph of all replacements over the whole month, with the red line the average and a black dot for each replacement.
 A replacement can be hovered for more information.